yogitasn/ImmigrationETLPipeline/README.md

 In airflow data quality check operator is implemented and assert statements are added to validate if the dataframe has rows or not.

-Some of the checks for all staging tables and final fact table.
+Some of the checks for all staging tables like staging_immigration, staging_airport etc and final fact table i.e. final_immigration

 ### Data dictionary